frankvdb7/node-red-contrib-amqp/README.md

 and

-+ upgrade amqplib so you can use it with node10+
-+ fixed direct routing publish issues
-+ allow reconnect on error
-+ manually control node reconnect
-+ fixed multi event listener on connection (cause memory leak)

 + fixed error on node flow save
++ The nodes are adapted to work with RabbitMQ and their newer Quorom type queues.
+You can set the additional queue options from the node configuration.

-AMQP nodes for node-red
+AMQP nodes for node-red (back pushed changes from @mnn-o/node-red-rabbitmq)

 ## Installation